Celebrating 30 years!

-Root Institute for Wisdom Culture is located near Bodhgaya in the north Indian state of Bihar.
+Root Institute for Wisdom Culture is a beautiful oasis of tranquility located near Bodhgaya in the north Indian state of Bihar.

-Root Institute is a 10-minute rickshaw ride from this bodhi tree, the Mecca for Buddhist pilgrims throughout the world.
+Because of our vicinity to the Mahabodhi Stupa, where Lord Buddha attained enlightenment, Root Institute is a unique place for practice, contemplation and blessings.
 Many other sites where the Buddha meditated, taught, and resided are found throughout the local landscape, making Bodhgaya the most blessed place in the Buddhist world.

-Root Institute received its name in 1984 from its founder Lama Thubten Yeshe, a highly qualified teacher in the Tibetan Buddhist tradition.
+Root Institute was established in 1984 under the direction of Lama Thubten Yeshe and Lama Thubten Zopa Rinpoche, highly qualified teachers in the Tibetan Buddhist tradition.
 Lama Yeshe considered Bodhgaya to be the root from which the branches of Buddhism had spread to the rest of the world.
-Root Institute's logo (displayed on the first slide of our homepage slideshow) was inspired by this analogy.

-Kyabje Lama Zopa Rinpoche, the heart disciple of Lama Yeshe, and current Spiritual Director of Root Institute and the Foundation for the Preservation of the Mahayana Tradition (FPMT), added the phrase 'for Wisdom Culture'.
-Root Institute currently has pending affiliation to FPMT, which comprises a network of over 170 meditation centres in over 30 countries, including nine in India.
+Kyabje Lama Zopa Rinpoche was the heart disciple of Lama Yeshe, and is the current Spiritual Director of Root Institute and the Foundation for the Preservation of the Mahayana Tradition, FPMT, which comprises a network of over 170 meditation centres in over 30 countries, including nine in India.

 To fulfil the vision of our spiritual guides, there are three main components to our mission: